The Ultimate Guide to Surfing in Encinitas

 Grandview is the reliable go-to wave on the Encinitas shore.
 It pokes out a little more into the Pacific so extends the swell window into an almost-180 degree pocket of SW to NW.
 Winter is bigger but fall is best, when the waves fatten out and invite shortboarders to rip the turns.
 Smaller days are crumbly, but there’s usually an ankle burner or a fun beginner wave to keep you going.

-Where to stay when surfing in Encinitas
+Where to stay in Encinitas?

 Surf hotels?
 In Encinitas?
 You bet.
 There are some of the top surfer stays in the SoCal region here, and we CANNOT wait to return…